 Does that person have even a slight recognition of the supremacy of love?

 Realistically, you will need to possess a healthy fear of the malignant narcissist since they operate outside the norms of decency.
-But you owe it to yourself to become educated in the ways of the malignant narcissist, not for the purpose of winning or punishing them (although punishment is sometimes warranted), but for the purpose of reclaiming your soul.
+But you owe it to yourself to become educated in the ways of narcissistic abuse, not for the purpose of winning, but for the purpose of reclaiming your soul.

 Simply put, no one has the right to rob you of your dignity.